openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 * 5.1 Below threshold procurement
 * 5.2 Above threshold procurement
 6. Detailed process overview
-* 6.1 Request to eliminate violation
+* 6.1 Violation elimination claim
 * 6.2 Complaint submission (below threshold procurement)
 * 6.3 Complaint submission (above threshold procurement)
 * 6.4 The decision to accept Complaint for consideration (above threshold procurement)
 * 6.5 Procurement procedure blocking (above threshold procurement)
-  * 6.5.1 Complaints about the procurement requirements
+  * 6.5.1 Complaints about the procurement conditions
   * 6.5.2 A complaint about the decision of the Procuring entity
 * 6.6 Notification of violation elimination by the Procuring entity
 * 6.7 Publication of the decision of the Complaint Review body
 * 6.8 Procedure unblocking (above threshold procurement)
-  * 6.8.1 Complaint about the procurement requirements
+  * 6.8.1 Complaint about the procurement conditions
   * 6.8.2 A complaint about the awarding decision of the Procuring entity
 * 6.9 Withdrawal of Complaint by Complainant
 7. eMall requirements